-TMDL Information for the Pickens Region
+TMDL Information for Anderson and Pickens Counties

 What is a TMDL?
 A total maximum daily load is the amount of a pollutant (such as phosphorus) that can enter a waterbody on a daily basis, still allowing for the waterbody to meet state water quality standards.
 Every two years, SC DHEC must submit a list of monitored waterbodies that do not meet water quality standards for one or more parameter (the "303d list").
 From that list, it is determined what pollutants and impairments can be fixed through the TMDL process or other means.
 Therefore, "TMDL" may refer to the calculation of a pollutant entering a waterbody as well as a document which outllines potential sources of that pollutant within a watersed, information on the calculation, and relevant information including maps, figures and pictures.